-In the context of quantum computing, Grover's algorithm \cite{STOC:Grover96} substantially reduces the cost of a brute-force preimage attack over a domain $\mathcal{X}$ of size $m$.
-In particular, Grover's algorithm only requires $O(\sqrt{m})$ blackbox queries to the function $f_{G,H}$ evaluating the function $f_{G,H}$ and this is optimal --- any quantum algorithm using $f_{G,H}$ as a blackbox must make at least $\Omega(\sqrt{m})$ queries \cite{BennettBBV97}.
-If we instantiate $f_{G,H}$ with a quantum circuit of width $w$ and depth $d$ then full Grover circuit would have width $W= O(w)$ and depth $D = d \times O(\sqrt{m})$.
-In particular, the total space-time (equivalently width-depth) cost of the attack would be $wd \times O(\sqrt{m})$.
-Thus, to analyze the cost of a quantum preimage attack it is crucial to understand the space-time (or width-depth) cost of a quantum circuit $C_{G,H}$ computing $f_{G,H}$.
-Our goal will be to treat $H$ as a black-box and use graph pebbling to characterize the space-time cost.
+In the context of quantum computing, Grover's algorithm \cite{STOC:Grover96} substantially reduces the cost of a brute-force pre-image attack over a domain $\mathcal{X}$ of size $m$.
+In particular, Grover's algorithm only requires $\O{\sqrt{m}}$ black-box queries to the function $f_{G,H}$ evaluating the function $f_{G,H}$ and this is optimal --- any quantum algorithm using $f_{G,H}$ as a black box must make at least $\Omega(\sqrt{m})$ queries \cite{BennettBBV97}.
+If we instantiate $f_{G,H}$ with a quantum circuit of width $w$ and depth $d$ then full Grover circuit would have width $W= \O{w}$ and depth $D = d \times \O{\sqrt{m}}$.
+In particular, the total space-time (equivalently width-depth) cost of the attack would be $wd \times \O{\sqrt{m}}$.
+Thus, to analyze the cost of a quantum pre-image attack it is crucial to understand the space-time (or width-depth) cost of a quantum circuit $C_{G,H}$ computing $f_{G,H}$.
+Our goal will be to treat $H$ as a black box and use graph pebbling to characterize the space-time cost.
 A natural first attempt would be to use the classical black pebbling game to analyze the parallel pebbling cost of $G$ as above.
-If this approach worked we could simply leverage prior (parallel) black pebbling analysis of prominent iMHF candidates, e.g.,~\cite{C:AlwBlo16,EC:AlwBloPie17,AB17,TCC:BloZho17} to analyze the cost of a quantum pre-image attack.
+If this approach worked we could simply leverage prior (parallel) black pebbling analysis of prominent iMHF candidates~\cite{C:AlwBlo16,EC:AlwBloPie17,ESP:AlwBlo17,TCC:BloZho17} to analyze the cost of a quantum pre-image attack.
 Unfortunately, this approach breaks down because a legal black pebbling strategy {\em does not} necessarily correspond to a valid quantum circuit $C_{G,H}$ with comparable cost.
 Thus, we will require a different pebbling game to analyze the width-depth cost of the quantum circuit $C_{G,H}$.